Franculino/microBlooM/README.md

 ### Output Network files

-The simulation can provide as output the resulting network if the parameter has been set in the test case file.
+If switched on in the test case file, the simulation output can be saved.
 The possible formats are igraph format (in a `.pkl` file), `vtp` format or `CSV` file.
 It is necessary to set the relative path with the desired output folder in the test case file.

-### Test cases

-The simulation can be fitted for a specific network by the user.
-The parameter that can be modified can be found in the description of each test case.

 ## Contributing

 **microBlooM** has been developed by Franca Schmid (FS), Robert Epp (RE) and Chryso Lambride (CL).

-Please cite the repository and the following papers when using it:
+Please cite the repository and the following papers when using the blood flow model [1] and when using the inverse model [2,3,4] (See Bibliography).

+## LICENCE

+This project is licensed under the terms of the [GNU General Public License v3.0](https://github.com/Franculino/microBlooM/blob/main/LICENSE)

+## Contact

+Please contact FS in case of questions or requests (franca.schmid@unibe.ch).

+## Bibliography

-1. Schmid, F., Tsai, P. S., Kleinfeld, D., Jenny, P., & Weber, B. (2017).
+[1] Schmid, F., Tsai, P. S., Kleinfeld, D., Jenny, P., & Weber, B. (2017).
 [Depth-dependent flow and pressure characteristics in cortical microvascular networks](https://doi.org/10.1371/journal.pcbi.1005392).
 PLoS Computational Biology, 13(2), e1005392.

-2. Epp, R., Schmid, F., Weber, B., Jenny, P. (2020).
+[2] Epp, R., Schmid, F., Weber, B., Jenny, P. (2020).
 [Predicting vessel diameter changes to up-regulate bi-phasic blood flow during activation in realistic microvascular networks.](https://doi.org/10.3389/fphys.2020.566303) Frontiers in Physiology, 11, 1132.

-## LICENCE

-This project is licensed under the terms of the [GNU General Public License v3.0](https://github.com/Franculino/microBlooM/blob/main/LICENSE)

-## Bibliography
+[3] Epp, R., Glück, C., Binder, N.F,, El Amki, M., Weber, B., Wegener, S., Jenny, P., Schmid, F., 2023.
+[The role of leptomeningeal collaterals in redistributing blood flow during stroke](https://doi.org/toBeAdded).
+PLoS Computational Biology.

+[4] Epp, R., Schmid, F. , Jenny, P., 2022.
+[Hierarchical regularization of solution ambiguity in underdetermined inverse optimization problems](https://doi.org/10.1016/j.jcpx.2022.100105).
+Journal of Computational Physics: X, 13(100105).

-[1] Pries, A. R., Neuhaus, D., & Gaehtgens, P. (1992).
+[5] Pries, A. R., Neuhaus, D., & Gaehtgens, P. (1992).
 [Blood viscosity in tube flow: dependence on diameter and hematocrit](https://doi.org/10.1152/ajpheart.1992.263.6.H1770).
 The American journal of physiology, 263(6 Pt 2), H1770–H1778.

-[2] Pries, A. R., & Secomb, T. W. (2005).
+[6] Pries, A. R., & Secomb, T. W. (2005).
 [Microvascular blood viscosity in vivo and the endothelial surface layer](https://doi.org/10.1152/ajpheart.00297.2005).
 American journal of physiology.
 Heart and circulatory physiology, 289(6), H2657–H2664.

-[3] Sherwin, S.J., Franke, V., Peiro, J., Parker, K., 2003.
+[7] Sherwin, S.J., Franke, V., Peiro, J., Parker, K., 2003.
 [One-dimensional modelling of a vascular network in space- time variables](https://doi.org/10.1023/B:ENGI.0000007979.32871.e2).
 Journal of Engineering Mathematics 47(3), 217-250.